-Authorization and Approval of Requests and Expenses
+Authorization and Approval of Requests and Expenses.

-To ensure proper accounting of expenses, receipts and expense statements are to be submitted to the Finance Division for processing and filing within ten (10) days of the elected or appointed official's return from travel.
-Processing shall include verification of policy compliance.
-Receipts are required to be filed for all expenses over \$10.00.
-Expenses are to be submitted on the Payment Request accompanied by a Travel Expense Report with all required receipts and documentation.
+To ensure proper accounting of expenses, receipts and expense statements are to be submitted to the Finance Division for processing and filing within ten (10) days of the Director's return from travel.
+Receipts are required to be filed for all expenses over \$25, unless based on a per diem allowance as described above (i.e., breakfast to be paid at the GSA locality rate does not require receipt submittal).